 Location / Timing: Gulf of Mexico / 2017-2020

 Description: We conducted 3 research cruises in the primary habitat of Rice's whales to develop a comprehensive ecological understanding of the physical, oceanographic, and biological features that potentially affect this population.
 We collected data on the distribution of the whales and their potential prey, deployed tags to study their foraging and acoustic behaviors, sampled whale tissue for genetic studies and performed net trawls to characterize their prey species, among other data.
-With an estimated population of less than 40 individual whales that had half of its main habitat impacted by the Deepwater Horizon Oil Spill, analyzing these data combined with other environmental habitat characteristics will provide critical information to managers for recovery and restoration activities.
+The Deepwater Horizon Oil Spill impacted half of the Rice's whale's main habitat and these whales have an estimated population of less than 40 individuals.
+Analyzing the data from these research cruises combined with other environmental habitat characteristics will provide critical information to managers for recovery and restoration activities.

 Passive Acoustic Monitoring Program